 \subsection{Gauge invariant quantities of the topological term}

-As shown in Section~\ref{sec::Exp_law}, for a homogeneous and isotropic solution, in a coordinate system where the physical spacetime metric writes as \eqref{eq::phys_g}, the reference spacetime curvature takes the form ${\bar R}_{\mu\nu} = 2K\delta_\mu^i\delta_\nu^j h_{ij}$ (i.e. the reference spatial metric $\bar h_{ij}$ corresponds to the comoving spatial metric in that case).
+As shown in Sec.~\ref{sec::Exp_law}, for a homogeneous and isotropic solution, in a coordinate system where the physical spacetime metric can be written as \eqref{eq::phys_g}, the reference spacetime curvature takes the form ${\bar R}_{\mu\nu} = 2K\delta_\mu^i\delta_\nu^j h_{ij}$ (i.e. the reference spatial metric $\bar h_{ij}$ corresponds to the comoving spatial metric).
 In the framework of the weak field limit, this formula corresponds to the zeroth order of ${\bar R}_{\mu\nu}$.
-As presented in Section~\ref{sec::bi-metric}, that tensor is non-dynamical, i.e. it is fixed for a given topology and is not affected by the physics behind $T_{\mu\nu}$ and $g_{\mu\nu}$.
+As presented in Sec.~\ref{sec::bi-connection}, that tensor is non-dynamical, i.e. it is fixed for a given topology and is not affected by the physics behind $T_{\mu\nu}$ and $g_{\mu\nu}$.
 Nevertheless, this does not mean that ${\bar R}_{\mu\nu}$ is only a zeroth order term within the weak field limit.
-Indeed, the first order of the physical metric~\eqref{eq::eta_munu} and the first order of the energy-momentum tensor \eqref{eq::T^0_0}-\eqref{eq::T^i_j} not only come from physics, but also from gauge freedom.
+Indeed, the first order of the physical metric~\eqref{eq::eta_munu} and the first order of the energy-momentum tensor \eqref{eq::T^0_0}--\eqref{eq::T^i_j} not only come from physics, but also from gauge freedom.
 This implies that ${\bar R}_{\mu\nu}$ has, in general, a non-zero first order term solely coming from gauge freedom, i.e.

-where $\overset{0}{\bar R}_{\mu\nu} = 2K\delta_\mu^i\delta_\nu^j h_{ij}$, and $X^\mu$ is a first order 4-vector.
-We direct the reader to Appendix~F. of \citep{2022_Vigneron_c} for a more detailed justification of~\eqref{eq::gauge_Rbar}.
-This is done within the framework of the NR limit, but the derivation is equivalent as with the weak field limit.\saut
+where $X^\mu$ is a first order 4-vector, $\Lie{\T X}$ is the Lie derivative along $\T X$, and $\overset{0}{\bar R}_{\mu\nu} = 2K\delta_\mu^i\delta_\nu^j h_{ij}$.
+We direct the reader to Appendix~F of \citep{2022_Vigneron_c} for a more detailed justification of~\eqref{eq::gauge_Rbar}.
+This is done within the framework of the non-relativistic limit, but the derivation is equivalent to that with the weak field limit.\saut

-Because $\overset{0}{\bar R}_{\mu\nu}$ is purely spatial and its time derivative is zero, then only the spatial components of $X^\mu$ remain.
+Because $\overset{0}{\bar R}_{\mu\nu}$ is purely spatial and its time derivative is zero, only the spatial components of $X^\mu$ remain in the first order.
 Therefore, we have

-where $ \CX^\mu \eqqcolon \delta^\mu_c(D^c \CX + \CX^c)$ with $D_c \CX^c \coloneqq 0$.
+where $ \delta_\mu^i X^\mu \eqqcolon D^i \CX + \CX^i$ with $D_c \CX^c \coloneqq 0$.
 Under a gauge transformation, we have